Green Savings: How the New Energy-Efficient Cooling and Heating Systems Can Help You Save Money

 Energy-Efficient Air Conditioning Systems

 One of the most efficient types of air conditioning installations is a ducted evaporative air cooling system.
 Evaporative cooling relies on drawing hot, dry air over moist cooling pads that results in heat energy being drawn away from the warm air via evaporation.
-Other types of air conditioning usually take advantage of refrigeration technology that utilizes compression of a refrigerant that absorbs heat from the air before distributing the cooled, recycled air.
+Other types of air conditioning usually take advantage of refrigeration technology that utilises compression of a refrigerant that absorbs heat from the air before distributing the cooled, recycled air.
 The only energy used for evaporative systems are for water pumps and air circulation, while refrigeration technology requires a lot more energy to operate a compression engine.
 In addition to being up to 50 per cent less expensive to install, evaporative air coolers cost up to one-eighth less to operate.

 If a household requires a refrigerated air conditioning system, the latest innovations in design reduce the impact in terms of electrical consumption.
 Some of the latest reverse cycle air conditioning systems boast technological advancements that squeeze the most efficiency out of every watt of electricity consumed.
 Increased control of air distribution and the ability to make fine, precise adjustments in the amount of power drawn by compressors and other motors reduce the amount of electricity used.